-There are many sub-varieties of water spinach; some are shorter than others and the leaves are of different lengths and shapes.
+There are many varieties of water spinach; some are shorter than others and the leaves are of different lengths and shapes.
 All, however, have hollow stalks from which the leaves grow.
 Both stalks and leaves are eaten.
-Water spinach is used in stir fried dishes or added to soups.
+Water spinach is used in stir-fried dishes or added to soups.

-Because it is difficult to determine the sanitary condition of the water in which the vegetable grew, it is not a good idea to eat water spinach without cooking it first.
-To prepare water spinach for cooking, rinse very well to remove any sand or grit trapped in the stalks and leaves.
-Cut off the discard two to three inches off the bottom of the stalks.
+Because it is difficult to determine the sanitary conditions of the water in which the vegetable grew, it is not typically a good idea to eat water spinach without cooking it first.
+To prepare it for cooking, rinse very well to remove any sand or grit trapped in the stalks and leaves.
+Cut off and discard the first couple of inches of the stalks.
 This portion is too tough and fibrous.

-After discarding the unwanted parts, take the bunch of water spinach and cut them into halves horizontally.
-The lower half that consists mainly of stalk will require a longer cooking time so it is best to separate this portion from the leafy and more tender upper half.
+After discarding the unwanted parts, take the bunch of water spinach and cut it in half horizontally.
+The lower half, consisting mainly of the stalk, will require a longer cooking time so it is best to separate this portion separate from the leafy and more tender upper half.
 It may take a little practice to find the right interval of cooking time, but once you get the hang of it, you will be able to enjoy water spinach cooked just right in soups, stir-fries, curries, and the like.